sonic-visualiser/sonic-visualiser/COMPILE_macos.md

 $ git clone --branch sv_v4.3 https://github.com/sonic-visualiser/sonic-visualiser
 ```

-Then `cd` to the newly checked-out directory.
-(The rest of these
+Then `cd` to the newly checked-out `sonic-visualiser` directory.
+(The
-instructions assume you are in that directory.)
+rest of these instructions assume you are in that directory.)

 Next get or update the dependent libraries: